I love chocolate. I love s’mores. I love cheesecake. Put it all together, and you have my easy No-Bake S’mores Mini Cheesecakes!

 Do I Need A Special Pan To Make No-Bake Mini Cheesecakes?

 I love my mini cheesecake pan for this recipe.
 Each cavity in this pan has a removable base, so you can easily pop the mini cheesecakes out of the tin, without the need for muffin liners or any fuss at all.
 They come out of the tin looking so perfect and beautiful.
-My Chicago Metallic pan (which you can see in the photos) is currently out of stock, but this alternative pan will work perfectly too.
+My Chicago Metallic pan (which you can see in the photos) is sometimes out of stock, but this alternative pan will work perfectly too.

 Are All Mini Cheesecake Pans the Same Size?